AvraSaslow/hockey-tracker/SENSOR_IMPLEMENTATION.md

 - Some sensor behaviors may differ from actual devices
 - The simulator allows setting specific values that might be unrealistic
 - Test extreme values to ensure the app handles them gracefully
 - Not all sensors available on devices can be simulated
+- Additional mock-up tools may be needed to test sensor fusion algorithms